-Essay 1 - Why I Choose Black and White Darkroom Photography in the Modern and Digitized World
+Essay 1 - Why I Choose B&W Darkroom Photography in the Modern Digitized World

 I thought I would share some of my important thoughts about why I continue to choose traditional black and white darkroom photography for my fine art work.

 I should disclose upfront that money or acceptance no longer motivate me.
 I do have to balance the reality of money, but I do my absolute best to avoid allowing financial pressure to creep into my creative workflow.

 It took me a long time to realize that doing things for money was a poor investment of time.
 It is analogous to working for 50 years and then waiting to retire.
 The work now and enjoy life later approach is a model that makes absolutely no sense to me and if you are in that rut, hopefully reading this article today will serve as a good reminder for you.